gellel/fontstyle/docs/README.rst

     >>> fontstyle.pretty('{HELLO}(RED)')
     '\033[91mWORLD\033[0m'

-*`beautification` syntax can be repeated in the same string to create multiple instances of formatting.*
+*'beautification' syntax can be repeated in the same string to create multiple instances of formatting.*

 .. code-block:: python